snhossain/bootstrapaddon/README.md

-**Optimization for Bootstrap**<br>
-Additional addons to help bootstrap to flow smoothly and increasing website speed, while supporting dark and light mode.
 [![](https://img.shields.io/badge/Download-111?logo=Visual-Studio-Code&style=for-the-badge)](https://github.com/snhossain/bootstrapoptimization/archive/refs/heads/v1.0.0.zip)
+## Optimization for Bootstrap
+Additional addons to help bootstrap to flow smoothly and increasing website speed, while supporting dark and light mode.<br>

 **Requirements**<br>
 *Do not use the latest bootstrap version since it has too many issues, uses more space (slower load time) and useless new features.
 Instead use the older version of bootstrap.*<br>